lionsitroen/motion-docker/README.md

 # motion-docker

-This container is built automatically whenever code is pushed to master at https://github.com/Motion-Project/motion-docker.
+This is a fork of the repository https://github.com/Motion-Project/motion-docker for manually assembling the motion image when it is necessary

 ## Caveats
 - If you use /dev/video, locally attached cameras or the database features of Motion, this container won't work for you at this stage.